-The official submission date shall be considered the date of the Board meeting at which a plat is considered for approval.
+The official submission date shall be considered the date of the meeting at which a plat is considered for approval.
 This is not the date upon which the plat is submitted to the Planning Department for review.

-(2) Notice of Review
+5. Notice of Review

 The Planning Department shall give reasonable notice of the time and place of First Plat review by the Planning Board for major subdivisions.
 Notice shall also be given when a request is made for the extension of approval.
 Notice shall be sent by regular mail not less than fourteen (14) days prior to the date specified thereon and shall be mailed to the address of the adjacent property owners as specified on the plat or application.
 Failure to receive notice by the subdivider or adjacent property owners shall not be grounds for disapproval by the Board of Commissioners.
+The item shall also be posted on the Chatham County website.

-(3) County review of water plans for acceptance into County system
+6.8.
+County review of water plans for acceptance into County system

-Please see the Chatham County Water System Operating Policies-Part D for applicable rules and regulations.
+Please see the Chatham County Water System Operating Policies for applicable rules and regulations.

-D. Construction Plan
+Construction Plan